ikale1234/CSE151NEWS/README.md

 ### **Name: Gavin Simmons**
 **Title:** Model Trainer and Graph Creator
 **Contribution:**
-G.A.
-Simmons created error complexity graphs, confusion matrices, and trained the XGBoost model for the project.
-They also contributed to writing the conclusion for the README file, ensuring the results were well-documented.
+G. Simmons created error complexity graphs, confusion matrices, and trained the XGBoost model for the project.
+They also contributed to writing the READMEs, and the discussion and conclusion for the final README file, ensuring the results were well-documented.

 ---